Etymology of Manhattan: Manhattoe/Manhattan (people)

 Manhattoe, also Manhattan, was a name erroneously given to a Native American people of the lower Hudson River, the Weckquaesgeek, a Wappinger band which occupied the southwestern part of today's Westchester County.
 In the early days of Dutch settlement they utilized the upper three-quarters of Manhattan Island as a hunting grounds.

-The people - Wecquaesgeek - became conflated with a place - the Manhattoes, regardless that it was the only part of the island they did not occupy.
+The people – Wecquaesgeek – became conflated with a place - the Manhattoes, regardless that it was the only part of the island they did not occupy.
 Over time that term became "Manhattan" and "Manhattans" for those who hunted the vast majority of the island, as well as the name of the island.

+Contrastingly, the name "Manhattans" was also applied in a 1652 colonial document to the people of the Nyack Tract in Brooklyn, and their leader is named as "Mattano".
+Nyack people were Canarsee, and may have been connected to southern Manhattan Island.